summeraz/gromacs_signac_template/README.md

 `signac-flow` underwent significant changes from `0.4` to `0.5`.
-The master branch will support versions `0.5` and newer but an older branch (`flow-0.4`) will be maintained and support version `0.4`.
+The master branch will support versions `0.5` and newer but an older branch (`flow-0.4`) will be maintained to support version `0.4`.

 # Installation